Computer Science & Applied Math

 Here are a few of my passion projects.
 I documented the work and progress, and share the open-source code with you.
 You can visit my blog for more details.

 Self-Driving Golf Cart

 From 2017-2019, I have been developing a self-driving golf cart.
 From the drive-by-wire system to the autonomous navigation stack, every component was developed from the ground up to learn as much as possible about robotics, electrical engineering, software engineering, and machine learning.
 I also developed, trained, and deployed deep neural networks for behavioral cloning and semantic segmentation.

 Robotic Arm Gripping System

 The project focused on using deep learning, semantic segmentation, ICP, and RRT algorithms to build a complete robotic arm gripping system.
 The arm uses image segmentation to detect the objects in the bins, uses ICP for pose estimation, and plans paths around obstacles using RRT. (credit: COMS4733 @columbia. not open sourced)

 I built a quadcopter and programmed a flight controller from the ground up.
-The biggest challenge was programming a PID controller for the Arduino with a small IMU.
+The biggest challenge was programming a PID controller for the Arduino with an IMU.
 Eventually, it was able to fly around and self-balance in the air.